 The debate centers around a key finding in PwC’s annual “state of internal audit” study, which revealed that roughly half of those who have a stake in what internal audit provides see “significant value” in the internal audit function.
 That suggests, of course, roughly half also do not see significant value emerging from internal audit.

 “We saw that as a glass half full instead of a glass half empty,” says Mark Kristall, an internal audit partner at PwC focused on compliance and risk management solutions.
-Elsewhere in the...
-To get the full story, subscribe now.
+Elsewhere in the study, PwC finds roughly half of stakeholders also want to see internal auditors not just as historical scorekeepers, checking boxes on what happened or didn’t happen in compliance with some policy or procedure.